Organization of the Finnish Tax Administration 1st January 2019

 The Corporate Taxation Unit is responsible for the service and guidance offered to limited liability companies and other corporate entities, and for collecting their taxpayer registration details, assessing their taxes and carrying out tax control.
 It is also responsible for the tax auditing of all corporate taxpayers, including all forms of incorporation.
-The unit has 6 regional corporate tax offices, 5 regional tax auditing units and the nationwide Large Taxpayers' Office.
 The unit is comprised of five regional Corporate Tax Offices and the Large Taxpayers' Office.

 The Tax Collection Unit carries out tasks relating to payment, collection, recovery and remittance of taxes.
 The unit has 3 regional collection and recovery units and the nationwide Legal Action Unit.

 Taxpayer Services Unit is responsible for customer service and its development in all channels (visiting, phone, digital) as well as leading the customer experience in tax counselling.

 There are two autonomous bodies within the Tax Administration: the Central Tax Board which issues advance rulings; and the Board of Adjustment which processes appeals against tax decisions.

 The Tax Administration has two internal service units: the Development and IT Services Unit which handles development and ICT tasks; and the Administrative Unit which manages HR, financial and general administration tasks.

 The Executive and Legal Unit carries out top management tasks as well as prepares official decisions issued by the Director-General.